 As it turns out, it is completely hopeless to devise a routing algorithm that can always avoid creating loops.
 Instead, one must resort to viable heuristics.
-Therefore, we have developed a novel heuristic, which we call the Min-phys-hop algorithm.
-The heuristic is based on the idea that in order for a path to be as efficient as possible, it should traverse as few physical nodes as possible.
-For this, we label each link in the virtual graph that describes the integrated knowledge on the network layer stack by the physical length of the LSP it represents, and choose the least-cost path in the resultant weighted graph.
+Therefore, we developed a novel heuristic, which we call the Minphys-hop algorithm.
+The heuristic is based on the idea that in order to a path to be efficient, it should traverse as few physical nodes as possible.
+For this, we label each link in the virtual graph that describes the integrated knowledge on the network layer stack by the physical length of the LSP it represents, and choose the leastcost path in the resultant weighted graph.
 This way, short, direct lightpaths will always be preferred over exceedingly long LSPs and loops are avoided as long as possible.
-The Minphys-hop algorithm basically means labeling the edges with the physical length of the underlying objects and performing shortest path computations over the resultant graph.
+For a formal description of the Min-phys-hop algorithm specialized to two-layer IP-MPLS/(D)WDM networks, see Figure 2.